 - We do not recommend using: crude photoshopped images depicting faculty, students or staff; poorly lit photos of UM buildings; a self-designed graphic using University logo(s).

-- If you are unsure of the best design for your platforms, schedule a meeting with the Multimedia Content Specialist to design a custom branding plan for your accounts.
+- If you are unsure of the best design for your platforms, schedule a meeting with the Digital Marketing Manager to design a custom branding plan for your accounts.

 - Please refrain from using self-designed flyers and posters to promote your events, programs or professional information.
 Please submit a ticket in a timely manner for our Creative Services Manager to create a specific graphic for your event, program, etc. Note: Graphics tend to perform lower on visual platforms so we recommend finding a creative way to promote your information as well.